 A basic carbonara gets an upgrade with some thin-sliced sirloin steak.
 This steak carbonara is a twist on the classic but still so easy to make in less than 30 minutes.

-On the list of things to make when I’m starving, but don’t want to exert a lot of energy making dinner, a basic carbonara tops the list of go-to options.
-Because I always have pasta, cheese, and eggs on hand, carbonara is just a no-brainer not only because it takes as long as it takes to boil the pasta, but also because I can be totally wiped from the day (also known as practically non-functional) and still manage to whip together a simple pasta dish.
+On the list of things to make when I’m starving but don’t want to exert a lot of energy making dinner, a basic carbonara tops the list of go-to options.
+Because I always have pasta, cheese, and eggs on hand, carbonara is just a no-brainer.

-- Sirloin steak: My basic carbonara has bacon or pancetta, but I leave it out for this steak version.
+- Sirloin steak: My basic carbonara has cooked bacon, guanciale, or pancetta, but I leave it out for this steak version.
 I like to use sirloin because it’s thin and cooks fast in a hot pan.
-While the pasta is boiling you can cook the steak with plenty of time left to make the sauce.
+While the pasta is boiling, you can cook the steak with plenty of time left to make the sauce.

-- Eggs: A carbonara sauce starts with eggs.
-When you toss the beaten eggs with the pasta the heat from the pasta cooks the eggs and they thicken to create a light sauce.
+- Eggs: A carbonara sauce starts with whole eggs.
+When you toss the beaten eggs with the pasta, the heat from the pasta cooks the eggs, and they thicken to create a light sauce.

 - Fresh basil: Parsley or chives work well, too!